-Pseudo intellectualism, is the act of using intelligent language to explain a belief with insular logic.
-Andrew Sullivan, quite masterfully used this tool in an article in which he attempts to dismantle social inequity within the black community by lauding the high achievements of Asian and Jewish Americans.
+Pseudo-intellectualism is the act of using intelligent language to explain a belief with insular logic.
+Andrew Sullivan quite masterfully used this tool in an article in which he attempts to dismantle social inequity within the black community by lauding the high achievements of Asian and Jewish Americans.
 Both groups have endured insurmountable forms of persecution.
-Whether it be Hitler’s Holocaust which led to the interment, torture, and murder of millions of Jewish people, some of whom are still alive today and many who are currently living as the directly affected offspring of this cruelty.
+Whether it be Hitler’s Holocaust which led to the internment, torture, and murder of millions of Jewish people, some of whom are still alive today and many who are currently living as the directly affected descendants of this cruelty.
 Asian Americans have been subjected to American cruelty as well, including but certainly not limited to internment, racist abuse, and violence.
 Sullivan questioned, if Asian and Jewish Americans can succeed, why then have Black Americans continued to perpetuate cycles of ineptitude?
-Why is it that black people just can’t seem to get ahead?
+Why is it that black people just cannot seem to get ahead?

-I would like to preface by simply stating that one group’s disenfranchisement is not validated or achieved through comparison.
-Native Americans, Hispanics, Asians, Jews, Women, LGBTQ, Muslims, and every other marginalized group, is just that… marginalized.
-We must learn to be honest about the impacts that social injustice can have on a specific group without giving in to the temptation to diminish the impact it has had on another, simply to advance one’s own cause.
+I would like to preface my rebuttal simply by stating that one group’s disenfranchisement is not invalidated or affirmed through comparison.
+Native Americans, Hispanics, Asians, Jews, Women, LGBTQ members, Muslims, and every other marginalized group, is just that… marginalized.
+We must learn to be honest about the impacts that social injustice can have on a specific group without giving in to the temptation to diminish the impact it has had on another, simply to advance one’s own agenda.
 It is not my responsibility as a black man to explain to anyone why they feel my community has not lived up to their “reasonable” expectations.
 I have no interest in or obligation to rank the complex struggle of Black America’s recovery.
-However, I would like to explain how my community has most arduously and resiliently navigated our way to a difficult place in a country established on ideals meant to destroy us.
+However, I would like to explain how my community has arduously navigated our way to a difficult place in a country established on ideals meant to impede us.

-245 years.
-For 245 years, black families were enslaved, separated, beaten, raped, by American presidents, Englishmen, farmers, clergy, and countless others.
-13 generations of Black Americans were stripped of their language, culture, fathers, mothers, sisters, brothers, freedom, and humanity.
-This country very well may not exist long enough for black people to experience freedom in it for longer than they have been enslaved.
-As descendants of genocide, Black Americans who are often told to go back to Africa if they do not like the way things are in America, do not even know where in Africa home would be.
+For 245 years, black families were enslaved, experiencing horrific atrocities at the hands of American presidents, religious institutions, major industries, and countless other collaborators.
+13 generations of Black Americans were stripped of their language, culture, families, freedom, and humanity.
+This country, as we know it, very well may not even exist long enough for Black people to experience freedom in longer than they have been enslaved in it.
+As descendants of genocide, Black Americans who are often told to go back to Africa if they do not like the way things are in America, do not even know where in Africa their home would be.

-It seems only in the first world of America, are people curious as to how Black Americans have not “caught up” to centuries of injustice in just two generations.
-We have yet to discuss disproportionate enforcement of drug laws that have led to the disproportionate incarceration of Black Americans.
-We have not discussed the existing impact of social engineering to continue segregation though disproportionate approval of business and mortgage loans.
+It seems that only in the first world of America, people are curious as to how Black Americans have not “caught up” to centuries of injustice in just two generations.
+We have yet to consider the disproportionate enforcement of drug laws that have led to the disproportionate incarceration of Black Americans.
+Nor have we discussed the impact of social engineering, a legal means for withholding American equity from Black Americans through the disproportionate approval of business and mortgage loans.
 We have not discussed the lack of access to quality education for children who live in districts with low tax-revenues or teens grappling with the cultural bias of exams that preclude them from the higher education they deserve.
 Lack of access to healthcare, and minimum wages that ensure basic survivability has yet to be discussed.
 Some conclude that our first black President, Barack Obama is a clear sign that racial bias is no longer a barrier to success, but when the nearly unachievable standards we held him to were not remotely considered for his successor, that conclusion cannot hold.

 Harvard released a study in 2003 which examined empirical data showing that a white applicant with a criminal history would be shown preferential treatment by potential employers over that of black applicants with no criminal history at all.
 Black people are not unsuccessful.
-We are currently making our way out of a 320 year deficit, one our critics are determined not to acknowledge.
-So, when someone asks why black people cannot get ahead, they should really be asking, how in the world have we gotten so far.
+We are currently making our way out of a 320-year deficit, one, our critics are determined not to acknowledge.
+So, when someone asks why black people cannot get ahead, they should really consider how in the world we have gotten so far.